r-crosswords/aotw/exolve-README.md

 "Clear/Check/Reveal all" buttons, the "Show ninas" button, and the "Submit" button solicit additional confirmation from the solver.

-You can click on the black background or on the puzzle title to unhighlight the current clue (for printing or screenshotting, for example).
+You can click on the black background or on the puzzle title, setter, or preamble (if present) to unhighlight the current clue (for printing or screenshotting, for example).

 ## Format
 The puzzle can contain the following "sections" between the `exolve-begin` line